RainPadjus/Machine-Learning-Notebooks/README.md

 4. Access the webcam feed and display predictions in real-time.

 The classifier can differentiate between Samoyed dogs and people based on the webcam feed, providing a practical example of real-time object recognition using deep learning.

+## Awesome Autoencoder

+An exciting and educational project implementing an autoencoder, a unique type of neural network used to learn efficient encodings of input data.
+The autoencoder uses the famous MNIST dataset of handwritten digits.

+### Inside the Autoencoder
+Our autoencoder comprises an **encoder** and a **decoder**.
+The encoder compresses input data, while the decoder reconstructs the original data from this compressed form.

+### Training and Evaluation
+We train the autoencoder using the Adam optimizer and Mean Squared Error (MSE) as the loss function.
+After training, we evaluate its performance on a test set.

+### Visualization
+We provide a visualization section that displays test images, their encoded representations, and the reconstructed images.